jasminb/jsonapi-converter/README.md

 Library is using Jackson (https://github.com/FasterXML/jackson-databind) for JSON data parsing.

+##### Note to early adopters

+Base package name was updated in order to be able to publish the library to maven central.
+Base package name was updated from `com.github.jsonapi` to `com.github.jasminb.jsonapi`.

 ##### Writing your model classes

 When writing models that will be used to represent requests and responses, one needs to pay attention to following:

- - Each model class must be annotated with `com.github.jsonapi.annotations.Type` annotation
+ - Each model class must be annotated with `com.github.jasminb.jsonapi.annotations.Type` annotation
- - Each class must contain an `String` attribute annotated with `com.github.jsonapi.annotations.Id` annotation
+ - Each class must contain an `String` attribute annotated with `com.github.jasminb.jsonapi.annotations.Id` annotation
- - All relationships must be annotated with `com.github.jsonapi.annotations.Relationship` annotation
+ - All relationships must be annotated with `com.github.jasminb.jsonapi.annotations.Relationship` annotation

 ###### Type annotation